codio-c5/C5-Development/.guides/content/1-11-CreatorSpace-Lab--Substitution-Cipher--Paul----make-hands-on-better------a176.md

-Encrypt the message “Never say never” if the key is
+Encrypt the message “Never say never” if the key is `ZYXWVUTSRQPONMLKJIHGFEDCBA`

-`ZYXWVUTSRQPONMLKJIHGFEDCBA`

 would mean A is mapped to Z, B is mapped to Y , etc.

+The result would be "MVEVI HZB NVEVI"

 ## Your Turn
 You can play with the substitution cipher on the left.
 Enter some text and press the buttons.